Peaks

 Climb the Matterhorn

-Leave the Hornli hut at 4am and climb the Matterhorn.
+Leave the Hörnli hut at 4am and climb the Matterhorn.
 This is an incredible day and one where you will need to push hard to reach the summit.
-If all goes well we will descend and head back to our Chamonix accommodation, but if the weather isn't great we have the option to spend a second night in the hut for an attempt on Day 6.
+If all goes well you will descend and head back to your Chamonix accommodation, but if the weather isn't great you have the option to spend a second night in the hut.

 Day 7: